Miloslav Hořava

 He also played in parts of three seasons for the New York Rangers as a defenceman.

-From 2002 he was working as a coach in Czech Extraliga.
+From 2002, he worked as a coach in Czech Extraliga.
 He was coaching HC Znojemští Orli, HC Pardubice, HC Karlovy Vary and BK Mladá Boleslav.
-In the beginning of the 2004–2005 season he returned to the Znojemští Orli, but in 2006 he left and started coaching Czech National U-20 Team.
+In the beginning of the 2004–2005 season, he returned to the Znojemští Orli, but in 2006, he left and started coaching Czech National U-20 Team.

-On April 16, 2009, he signed a two-year contract as the new head coach for Modo Hockey of the Swedish Elitserien, a team where he also played three seasons between 1991 and 1994.
+On 16 April 2009, he signed a two-year contract as the new head coach for Modo Hockey of the Swedish Elitserien, a team where he also played three seasons between 1991 and 1994.

-His hockey talent runs in the family.
-His sons Miloslav Hořava and Petr Hořava (ice hockey) are also very successful and well known hockey players.